code-with-dilip/learn-gradle/README.md

 ## 5. Dependency management

+- Gradle’s DSL configuration closures make it easy to declare **dependencies** and the **repositories** to retrieve them from.
 - You define what libraries your build depends on with the dependencies script.
 - Second, you tell your build the origin of these dependencies using the repositories closure.
 - Dependency management sounds like an easy nut to crack, but can become difficult when it comes to dependency resolution conflicts.
 - Transitive dependencies, the dependencies a declared dependency relies on, can be a blessing and a curse.